 Since 1970, the Native American Rights Fund (NARF) has provided legal assistance to Indian tribes, organizations, and individuals nationwide who might otherwise have gone without adequate representation.
 NARF has successfully asserted and defended the most important rights of Indians and tribes in hundreds of major cases, and has achieved significant results in such critical areas as tribal sovereignty, treaty rights, natural resource protection, and Indian education.
 NARF is a non-profit 501c(3) organization that focuses on applying existing laws and treaties to guarantee that national and state governments live up to their legal obligations.

-Since NARF’s inception, Indian law has dramatically changed.
+Since NARF’s inception, Indian law has changed dramatically.
 It has become a recognized specialty with a well-documented body of statutes and case law.
 However, that has not made it a simpler field.
 In the 1970’s and the early 1980’s, courts were generally receptive to Indian rights cases.
 However, since the mid to late 1980’s, an increasingly conservative federal bench has made Indian rights cases more difficult to win.
 Combined with the huge cost of litigation—in time and in money—this means NARF and its Indian clients are always attuned to opportunities for negotiation, consensus, and settlement.